Peanut Butter Custard Blast

 - 2 tablespoons chocolate syrup

 - 1. Preheat oven to 375°.
-In a small bowl, combine cookie crumbs and sugar; stir in butter.
+Combine cookie crumbs and sugar; stir in butter.
 Press onto bottom of a greased 13x9-in. baking dish.
-Bake 8 minutes or until set.
+Bake until set, about 8 minutes.
 Cool on a wire rack.

 - 2. For filling, in a large saucepan, combine sugar, cornstarch, flour and salt.
 Stir in milk until smooth.
 Cook and stir over medium-high heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes.
 Remove from heat.
 Stir a small amount of hot mixture into egg yolks; return all to pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes.

 - 3. Remove from heat.
-Stir 1 cup into peanut butter until smooth.
-Gently stir peanut butter mixture into the pan.
+Stir in peanut butter until smooth.
 Pour over crust.
 Cool to room temperature.
-Cover and refrigerate at least 2 hours.
+Refrigerate, covered, at least 2 hours.

 1 each: 585 calories, 37g fat (16g saturated fat), 144mg cholesterol, 396mg sodium, 55g carbohydrate (40g sugars, 3g fiber), 12g protein.